robertbraeutigam/scan/README.md

 There can be multiple ways of configuring the SCAN device.
 However this configuration should be completely transparent for the layers above.

-Devices must reuse TCP connections in each direction, therefore at most two TCP connection must be present between two given peers at all times, one for each direction.
+Devices must reuse TCP connections, therefore at most one TCP connection must be present between two given peers at all times.

 ### Local Network Configuration